syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/document-editor/export.md

 ## Sfdt export

-The following example shows how to export documents in document editor as Syncfusion document text (.sfdt).
+The following example shows how to export documents in document editor as Syncfusion<sup style="font-size:70%">&reg;</sup> document text (.sfdt).

 {% if page.publishingplatform == "aspnet-core" %}